October 15, 2019

 Sketch goes online

-The first online features were the sticker store and cloud sync, which saw heavy use,
+The first online features were the sticker store and cloud sync, which were heavily used.

-and then came private collaborations, which virtually nobody used.
-That's right,
+Then came private collaborations, which virtually nobody used.

-the most successful feature in Sketch was initially a total flop.
+Yes, the most popular feature in Sketch was initially a flop.

 Private collaboration, 2015